t-fbd/cdg_api/README.md

 ## Using [`CongressApiClient`]

 [`CongressApiClient`] allows you to interact with various API endpoints.
-Below are examples demonstrating how to fetch different types of data, including the new `Endpoints::Manual` variant.
+Below are examples demonstrating how to fetch different types of data, including the new `Endpoints::Generic` variant.

 #### Example 1: Fetching Members